libp2p/specs/signal/README.md

 ## Statefulness and Timeouts

-The API above implicitly requires the Signaling Server to maintain some state about pending offers and answers.
-When an answer or offer is sent to the server, it will need to store them until the corresponding peer requests them via `GetAnswers` or `GetOffers` requests.
+The API above implicitly requires the signaler to maintain some state about pending offers and answers.
+When an answer or offer is sent to the signaler, it will need to store them until the corresponding peer requests them via `GetAnswers` or `GetOffers` requests.
 The timeline of an answer/offer handshake is as follows:

 1. The offerer sends a `CreateOffer` request.
-1. The Signaling Server stores the offer, which is considered "pending".
+1. The signaler stores the offer, which is considered "pending".
 1. The answerer sends a `GetOffers` request and receives the offer.
-1. After the offer has been received, it is no longer pending and the Signaling Server may safely delete it.
+1. After the offer has been received, it is no longer pending and the signaler may safely delete it.
 1. The answerer sends a `CreateAnswer` request.
-1. The Signaling Server stores the answer, which is considered "pending".
+1. The signaler stores the answer, which is considered "pending".
 1. The offerer receives a the answer via a `GetAnswers` request.
-1. After the answer has been received, it is no longer pending and the Signaling Server may safely delete it.
+1. After the answer has been received, it is no longer pending and the signaler may safely delete it.

-In order to avoid filling up storage space with pending answers and offers, the Signaling Server should delete any pending answers or offers that have not been received after 60 seconds.
-Clients which communicate with the Signaling Server can also drop a peer and update their internal state if they don't receive an answer within 60 seconds.
+In order to avoid filling up storage space with pending answers and offers, the signaler should delete any pending answers or offers that have not been received after 60 seconds.
+Clients which communicate with the signaler can also drop a peer and update their internal state if they don't receive an answer within 60 seconds.